 Lower school students are taught to listen to each other and to work through challenges as a group.
 Meeting for Community, for example, brings together classes or groups for cooperative decision-making and planning in a manner that strengthens the community.

-Inherent in the school's belief that "learning should be placed at the service of society," community service is an integral feature of the curriculum.
-Service begins in the lower school with classroom responsibilities and participation in school-wide projects and continues through middle and upper school.
+Inherent to Friends Select's belief that "learning should be placed at the service of society," community service is an integral feature of the educational curriculum.
+Service begins in the lower school, with classroom responsibilities and participation in school-wide projects, and continues through middle and upper school.